togaritogarikun/setting/README.md

 ## Description
-Packages installed using this shell script are as follows:
+Packages which will be installed using this shell script are as follows:
 - mac preference
 - command line tools for xcode
 - homebrew